-I hope you enjoy my Baby Registry!
-It covers the preliminary decisions we've made for baby gear, clothing, feeding, nursery, bath, health, toys, diapering, and ideas for mom.
+I originally created this baby registry post before our first baby girl was born in January of 2018!
+Now that we're expecting baby #2, I've updated it to reflect our experience.
+This list covers our decisions for baby gear, clothing, feeding, nursery, bath, health, toys, diapering, and ideas for mom.
 Our goal was to try to stay somewhat minimal and also toxic material-free, where possible.
 I hope you enjoy!
-I'll be sure to keep this list updated with personal experience after she arrives (expected January 13, 2018).

 Pregnancy (and I'm sure parenthood) is a LOT like building a muscle.
 Slowly, over time, you build your weighty “a dependent life is directly impacted” decision-making muscle.
 Pregnancy starts off with mini decisions that FEEL like big ones.
 Just like a workout, those decisions get bigger and more important as your muscle to make them strengthens.
 My biggest, “oh my gosh I'm sore” decision making muscle exercise in my 1st and 2nd trimesters revolved around this registry.
 Goodness gracious, I had a LOT to learn and (what felt like) endless decisions to make.